 How to Use the su Command

-By using the su command, you can rapidly shift between users without any hassle.
-It either launches a login shell that follows your current directory and environment (su), or completely transitions to another user’s settings (su -).
-This is an incredibly useful tool for anyone looking to quickly switch identities!
-This makes it an ideal tool when switching between users in your system.
+Using the su command, you can rapidly shift between users without hassle.
+It either launches a login shell that follows your current directory and environment (su) or completely transitions to another user’s settings (su –).

 The main syntax is: su [-l] [-c <command> ]